mysteriumnetwork/documentation/content/userguide/index.md

 ### Managing your balance

-Managing your balance is essential as you must have some amount of `MYST` in order to use the dVPN.
+Managing your balance is essential as you must have some amount of `MYST` (`MYSTT` while in Testnet) tokens in order to use the dVPN.

 #### Creating a topup request
 > Command: myst account topup

 Topping up is done using the `topup` sub-command.
 It expects a few flags to be passed together with your request:
-- amount ( Amount of MYST you want to top up in to your account )
+- amount ( Amount of tokens you want to top up in to your account )
 - currency ( Currency you want to use when paying for your top up )

 For the example lets say we'll top up 100 `MYST` while paying in `BTC`